heschlie/aws-sd-lambda/README.md

 You pass an env var to the lambda function that is the prefix this function will look for, as `TAG_PREFIX=PREFIX`, do not add the trailing `/`.

+# Build

+The included Makefile has a package target which will build and zip the script for you to upload to AWS Lambda.
+The Function to target is `Handler`.